calmm-js/documentation/introduction-to-calmm.md

 We basically just used Bacon's [combineTemplate](https://github.com/baconjs/bacon.js#bacon-combinetemplate).
-This turned out to be the wrong idea, however, because it eliminates observables from arbitrarily deep inside the VDOM rather than as such those that appear own properties or as direct children.
+This turned out to be the wrong idea, however, because it eliminates observables from arbitrarily deep inside the VDOM rather than just those that appear as own properties or as direct children.
 This seemed convenient at first, but it does not work compositionally.